MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/performance-profiler-overview.md

 If you want to share a recording, for example, if you're in contact with the company that provided an app that you think is slowing down a process, you can share the recording with them.
 Choose the **Share** button on the **Performance Profiler** page, and send the link to the app provider.

-You can also download the recording and for example copy the file to OneDrive to share it with your colleagues.
+You can also download the recording and, for example,  copy the file to OneDrive to share it with your colleagues.
 Choose the **Download** button on the **Performance Profiler** page, and then choose **Yes** in the confirmation dialog.
 The file is downloaded to your default download location.

 ## Clear performance profiles